 Even after introduction, new or enhanced products may not satisfy customer preferences and product failures may cause customers to reject our products.
 Further, as we integrate emerging and rapidly evolving technologies, including artificial intelligence and machine learning into our products and services, we may not be able to anticipate or identify vulnerabilities, design flaws or security threats resulting from the use of such technology and develop adequate protection measures.
 As a result, these products may not achieve market acceptance and our brand image could suffer.
 We must also attract, develop and retain individuals with the requisite technical expertise and understanding of customers' needs to develop new technologies and introduce new products, particularly with respect to our digital services and solutions business and OpenBlue software platform.
-The laws and regulations applicable to our products, and our customers' product and service needs, change from time to time, and regulatory changes may render our products, services and technologies may not develop or grow as we anticipate.
+The laws and regulations applicable to our products, and our customers' product and service needs, change from time to time, and regulatory changes may render our products and technologies noncompliant or result in new or enhanced regulatory scrutiny.
+In addition, the markets for our products, services and technologies may not develop or grow as we anticipate.
 The failure of our technology, products or services to gain market acceptance due to more attractive offerings by our competitors, the introduction of new competitors to the market with new or innovative product offerings or the failure to address any of the above factors could significantly reduce our revenues, increase our operating costs or otherwise materially and adversely affect our business, financial condition, results of operations and cash flows.